harvard-lil/perma-js-sdk/README.md

 ## Publishing a new version

-Once changes have been merged to `develop` and a new version is ready, please follow these steps to deploy a new version of the package:
+**Once changes have been merged to `develop` and a new version is ready, please follow these steps to deploy a new version of the package:**
-- `npm run test-unit`: To double check that all tests pass
+1. Run unit tests: `npm run test-unit`
-- `npm run test-integration-local`: _(Same)_
+2. Run integration tests: `npm run test-integration-local`
-- `npm run docgen`: Update documentation
+3. Update documentation: `npm run docgen`
-- `npm version minor --no-git-tag-version`:  Will update the package version without creating a commit
+4. Update NPM package version number: `npm version patch --no-git-tag-version`
-- `npm publish --access public`: Will push a new version of the package to `npmjs.org`
+5. Publish on NPM: `npm publish --access public`
-- **Commit and push changes to:** `develop`
+6. Commit and push changes to `develop`
-- **PR and merge to:** `main`
+7. PR and merge to `main`, with version number as PR title.

 You will need access to the `@harvard-lil` organization on `npmjs.org` to publish new versions of the package.